hungtruongquoc/nd064-c2-message-passing-projects-starter/README.md

 * We can access a running Docker container using `kubectl exec -it <pod_id> sh`.
 From there, we can `curl` an endpoint to debug network issues.
 * The starter project uses Python Flask.
 Flask doesn't work well with `asyncio` out-of-the-box.
 Consider using `multiprocessing` to create threads for asynchronous behavior in a standard Flask application.
 * To generate proto files for client and server run following command: `python -m grpc_tools.protoc -I./ --python_out=./ --grpc_python_out=./ ./person.proto`
-* To update a deployment:  kubectl set image deployment/person-service person-service=hungtruongquoc/person_service:v1.3.
-Then apply the changes: kubectl apply -f deployment/udaconnect-person-service.yaml.
+* To update a deployment: `kubectl set image deployment/person-service person-service=hungtruongquoc/person_service:v1.3`.
+Then apply the changes: `kubectl apply -f deployment/udaconnect-person-service.yaml`.
-* To build new image for api-service: docker build -f modules/api/Dockerfile -t hungtruongquoc/api_service:v1.1 ./modules/api
+* To build new image for api-service: `docker build -t hungtruongquoc/api_service:v1.1 .` run this at the folder: `modules/api`
+* To build new image for location-service: `docker build -t hungtruongquoc/location_service:v1.1 .` run this at the folder: `modules/location_service`
-* To build person-service:  docker build -f modules/person_service/Dockerfile -t hungtruongquoc/person_service:v1.6 .
+* To build person-service:  `docker build -f modules/person_service/Dockerfile -t hungtruongquoc/person_service:v1.6 .` run this at the root level of the project

 ## References
 * [Deploy Kafka on Kubernetes](https://dev.to/alvinslee/how-to-deploy-apache-kafka-with-kubernetes-1637)